 My uncle married twice, the second time around he had three children he adored.
 He married to be a father – he loved kids, and not from love, and eventually, he parted ways with his wife and children.
 They ended up in Brisbane, he in the Sunshine Coast, which is where he died.
 None of his kids attended the funeral.

-The eldest was a boy, blonde haired and playful.
-In my memory he was a bit of a sook, always running to an indulgent mother.
+The eldest was a boy, blonde-haired and playful.
+In my memory, he was a bit of a sook, always running to an indulgent mother.
 Later I heard about the traps that he had a photographic memory – he had memorised the Brisbane street directory, was inclined to the left and was likely gay.
 The last time I saw him was before the turn of the century, and the last I think I heard of him was 2003 when my aunt died.
 This is the cousin who contacted me.

 I was as astounded as I ever get, but also unexpectedly pleased.
-I felt a mild guilt that I had not remembered him, that I forgotten him so well that he was not a part of my consciousness.
+I felt a pang of mild guilt that I had not remembered him, that I forgot him so well that he was not a part of my consciousness.
 That was my bad, but clearly, it was different for him.
 We chatted for a bit.
 He told me he had just graduated from uni (Politics and International Relations), that he had a flair for languages, and he was thinking of working for the fair work commission.
 I could tell from his profile that he was a good Labor supporter, and discovered in our chat that we have the same footy team.
 His mum was crook, but both his sisters well, including one who had completed a masters of journalism.

 I wanted to ask him what made him seek to friend me?
 What was the motivation?
 Was I just one of those names that pop up suggestively, or did he choose to reach out for other reasons?